citp/privacy-policy-historical/3/3a/3aw/3aw.com.au.md

-> *The following text is extracted and transformed from the 3aw.com.au privacy policy that was archived on 2015-09-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150929104333id_/http%3A//www.3aw.com.au/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 3aw.com.au privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119032133id_/http%3A//www.3aw.com.au/privacypolicy) for the most accurate reproduction.*

 # Privacy Policy

-You have come through to this page from a website which is owned and operated by Fairfax Media Limited.
+You have come through to this page from a website which is owned and operated by Macquarie Media Operations Pty Ltd.

-In this policy, "us", "we" or "our" means Fairfax Media Limited (ABN 15 008 663 161) and its related bodies corporate.
+In this policy, "us", "we" or "our" means Macquarie Media Operations Pty Ltd (ABN 15 008 663 161) and its related bodies corporate.

 This policy sets out: